 There may be more than one core customer for your product or service.
 There's the individual who uses the product, and that is the person whose primary needs you must meet.
 But, you may also have a secondary customer who makes the decision to purchase a product.
 You need to meet their needs as well.
 I have a good example from one of my clients in manufacturing.
 The person who uses my client's product is the engineer; this engineer must specify my client's product to be used in the design and manufacture of their product.
 The engineer does not actually purchase my client's product, though.
 The engineer recommends the product to the purchasing manager.
 So, the purchasing manager must also be satisfied and is the one who actually buys.
-For my client, understanding the purchasing manager's needs is important as well, which may be price, availability, lead time, inventory stock levels, etc. You need to make sure that your product management teams deeply understand both your core customer and secondary customers to make
+For my client, understanding the purchasing manager's needs are also important, which may be price, availability, lead time, inventory stock levels, etc. You need to make sure that your product management teams deeply understand both your core customer and secondary customers to make

-Core Customer Step 3: Develop your uncommon offering to meet your primary and secondary customers' needs
+Core Customer: Develop your uncommon offering to meet your primary and secondary customers' needs

 You might leverage your core competencies to do this.
 These are the things that are not easy for your competitors to imitate and set you apart in the marketplace.
-As Jerry Garcia of the Grateful Dead once said, we are not the best at what we do, we are the only ones that do what we do.
+As Jerry Garcia of the Grateful Dead once said, we are not the best at what we do; we are the only ones that do what we do.
 This is a great position to put your company in to retain your customers and keep them loyal.
 Once you have developed your uncommon offering, you will want to test it on your core customer to ensure it meets their needs and provides value.
-Again, this must be accomplished for both the primary and secondary customers.
+Again, this must be accomplished for both primary and secondary customers.

 “So in the end, we must master our knowledge of who are the target customers, who and what influences them, and how to create highly satisfying customer experiences.” - Philip Kotler